CoaXioN-Games/coplay/README.md

 2. Replace the steam_api.lib and libsteam_api.so files found in `lib/public` and `lib/public/linux32` with the ones in the zip under the folder `redistributable_bin`.
 Make sure to copy the 32 bit versions.

-3. Rerun your VPC script and build.
+3. Rerun your project creator script and build.
 Any remaining errors are up to you to fix but the SDK doesn't have many by default.

 ## Adding Coplay